- Site Analysis

 - Passive Design

 - Material Use

 - Other Resources

 Designing the building and the spaces within it to benefit from natural light, ventilation and even temperatures.

 The Passive House standard is a rigorous, systems-based approach to closing the gap between the anticipated and actual performance of buildings.
 The first certified Passive House home in New Zealand was completed in Auckland in 2012.
-Many more have followed since.
+Over a dozen have followed since.

 The idea is to construct buildings that are healthy and comfortable year-round, while needing very little energy to operate.
 This is achieved through a quality assurance regime that starts with the design and ends with the as-built certification.